First-order asymptotic perturbation theory for extensions of symmetric operators: Ordinary boundary triplets

 \subsection{Quantum graphs}

-The main result of this section is Theorem \ref{theorem4.5} in which we derive the Krein-type formula, Riccati equation, and Hadamard-type formula for Schr\"odinger operators on metric graphs.
-To that end, we employ the abstract results discussed in Theorem \ref{thm:sec4.1} with a boundary triplet specifically defined for quantum graphs.
+The main result of this section is Theorem \ref{theorem4.5} in which we derive the resolvent difference formula, Riccati equation, and Hadamard-type formula for Schr\"odinger operators on metric graphs.
+To that end, we employ the abstract results discussed in Theorem \ref{thm:sec4.1} with an \sel{ordinary} boundary triplet specifically defined for quantum graphs.
 Examples \ref{ex48} and \ref{ex47} give two applications of Theorem \ref{theorem4.5}.
 Both examples concern monotonicity of eigenvalue curves of Schr\"odinger operators with respect to some natural parameter present in the boundary conditions.

 We begin by discussing differential operators on metric graphs.
 To set the stage, let us fix a discrete graph $(\cV,\cE)$ where $\cV$ and $\cE$ denote the set of vertices and edges respectively.
 We assume that $(\cV,\cE)$ consists of a finite number of vertices, $|\cV|$, and a finite number of edges, $|\cE|$.
 We assign to each edge $e\in\cE$ a positive and finite length $\ell_{e}\in(0,\infty)$.
 The corresponding metric graph is denoted by $\cg$.
 The boundary $\partial\cg$ of the metric graph is defined by